Line management

 Line management at dxw is not about hierarchy, it’s about providing professional guidance and support.

+Line managers help set expectations so team members are clear about their role and responsibilities at dxw.
+They also provide feedback and support so individuals can fulfil these to the best of their ability.
 Individuals should be proactive in taking responsibility for their own development, but line managers will provide advice and support to help team members meet their agreed short and long term goals.

 Line management principles #